ctxis/cvsslib/readme.md

 # CVSSlib [![Build Status](https://travis-ci.org/ctxis/cvsslib.svg?branch=master)](https://travis-ci.org/ctxis/cvsslib)

-An (over-engineered) library that supports calculating values from CVSS2 and CVSS3 vectors.
+A library that supports calculating values from CVSS2 and CVSS3 vectors, with tests.
+Examples on how to use the library is shown below, and there is some documentation on the internals within the `docs` directory.

-It's pretty simple to use:
+## API

+It's pretty simple to use. `cvsslib` has a `cvss2` and `cvss3` sub modules that contains all of the enums and calculation code.
+There are also some functions to manipulate vectors that take these cvss modules as arguments.
+E.G:

 ```python
 from cvsslib import cvss2, cvss3, parse_vector